Feasibility-Aware Learning-to-Optimize in Wireless Communication Resource Allocation: feasibility-Aware L2O for Constrained Optimization

-\paragraph{Structural} Structural approaches embed constraint geometry directly into the NN architecture, which enables feasibility and avoid iterative post-corrections.
+\paragraph{Structural} {Structural approaches embed constraint geometry directly into the NN architecture, which enables feasibility and avoid iterative post-corrections.
 These methods construct explicit bijective mappings between estimated output domains and constraint-satisfying solution domains.
-One representative technique is the gauge mapping framework~\cite{li2023learning} which normalizes the output via bounded functions followed by Minkowski projections to maintain geometric alignment with linear constraints.
+To clarify the structural approaches pipeline, Fig.~\ref{fig:methods} structural part provides the methodology of gauge mapping and HoP.
+Gauge mapping ~\cite{li2023learning} which normalizes the output via bounded functions followed by Minkowski projections to maintain geometric alignment with linear constraints.
 However, such mappings are primarily applicable to bounded linear constraints, such as power or bandwidth.
-To handle nonlinear or semi-unbounded constraints, our recent work \cite{deng2025hop} introduces HoP, a polar coordinate-based transformation, where the NN predicts directional vectors and magnitudes that are mapped back to feasible Cartesian coordinates via differentiable trigonometric functions.
+To handle nonlinear or semi-unbounded constraints, recent work \cite{deng2025hop} introduces HoP, a polar coordinate-based transformation, where the NN predicts directional vectors and magnitudes that are mapped back to feasible Cartesian coordinates via differentiable trigonometric functions.
 This design ensures both bijectivity and differentiability, making it particularly suitable for end-to-end integration in L2O frameworks.
-The primary strength of structural approaches lies in their inherent satisfaction of constraints without relying on penalty terms or iterative refinements, thus avoiding suboptimality and enabling efficient, fully differentiable learning.
+The primary strength of structural approaches lies in their inherent satisfaction of constraints without relying on penalty terms or iterative refinements, thus avoiding suboptimality and enabling efficient, fully differentiable learning.}

 We have summarized the above L2O approaches and their performance under different metrics in Table~\ref{table:compare}.